Shilo (album)

-Shilo is a compilation album of songs recorded by Neil Diamond, which was released on September 12, 1970 by Bang Records.
+Shilo is a compilation album of songs recorded by Neil Diamond, which was released on September 12, 1970, by Bang Records.
 Bang released a remixed version of "Shilo" in 1970 which became a hit and inspired this compilation of songs Diamond recorded for Bang in 1966 and 1967 before moving to Uni Records.
-It reached number 52 on the U.S. pop albums chart, and was the best-selling of his Bang albums.
+It reached number 52 on the Billboard 200, and was the best-selling of his Bang albums.

 Track listing

 Unless otherwise indicated, all songs composed by Neil Diamond.